 Growing peaches in the home garden can be a real treat, but not everyone has space for a full-sized fruit tree.
 If this sounds like your dilemma, try a Honey Babe peach tree.
-This pint-sized peach usually grows no taller than 5t or 6 feet (1.5 to 2 meters).
-And it will provide you with a truly tasty peach.
+This pint-sized peach usually grows no taller than 5 or 6 feet (1.5-2 m.), and it will provide you with a truly tasty peach.

 About Honey Babe Peaches

 When it comes to growing a compact peach, Honey Babe is about the best you can do.
-This dwarf tree is typically only five feet tall and no wider.
+This dwarf tree is typically only 5 feet (1.5 m.) tall and no wider.
 You can even grow this peach tree in a container on a patio or porch, as long as there is enough sunlight and you provide larger containers as it grows.

 This is a firm, freestone peach with yellow-orange flesh.
 The flavor is of the highest quality so that you can enjoy Honey Babe peaches fresh, right off the tree.
 They will be ready to pick in July in most regions, but there is some variation depending on your location and climate.
 In addition to fresh eating, you can use these peaches in cooking, baking, and for preserves or canning.